Nikkormat / Nikomat

 References / further reading

-Long, Brian.
-Nikon: A Celebration, 3rd ed.
+Long, B. Nikon: A Celebration, 3rd ed.
 Ramsbury, England: Crowood Press.

 p.
 65: ‘The Nikomat series was actually far more important in historical terms than many collectors realize’.